robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ## Calling imported Keywords

+> [!IMPORTANT]
+> LXX Understand how to call imported keywords and how to structure keyword calls.
+(K2)

 A typical test case or task is a sequence of keyword calls that are executed in a specific order.
 As learned before these keywords need to be imported into the suite or resource file before they can be used.